• Skip to primary navigation

 If Configure IP Address is set to Automatic, your IP Address is Dynamic, if it is set to Manual, your IP Address is Static or fixed type.

-4. Check IP Address on Android Phone
+4. Check If IP Static or Dynamic on Android Phone

 1. Go to Settings > Wi-Fi > tap on More.